KeyCore/key-tube/README.md

 not by itself the main goal.
 The goal is learning.
 Of course, the more of the system that is working, the more has confirmed to have been learned.

-The decision to create a YouTube-like system is to have a clear, well-understood use case (and thereby requirement set) which implementation uses a good portion of central and peripheric AWS services.
+The reason for creating a "YouTube-like system" is to have a clear, well-understood use case (and thereby requirement set) which implementation can benefit from a good portion of central + peripheric AWS services.

 The Key Tube system could consist of: